microsoft/Phi-3CookBook/README.md

 ### Phi-3 on Azure AI Studio

 You can learn how to use Microsoft Phi-3 and how to build E2E solutions in your different hardware devices.
-To experience Phi-3 for yourself, start by playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Studio, Azure AI Model Catalog](https://aka.ms/phi3-azure-ai) you can learn more at Getting Started with [Azure AI Studio](/md/02.QuickStart/AzureAIStudio_QuickStart.md)
+To experience Phi-3 for yourself, start by playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Foundry Azure AI Model Catalog](https://aka.ms/phi3-azure-ai) you can learn more at Getting Started with [Azure AI Studio](/md/02.QuickStart/AzureAIStudio_QuickStart.md)

 **Playground**
 Each model has a dedicated playground to test the model [Azure AI Playground](https://aka.ms/try-phi3).